Interior designer or architect in casual wear with messy hairdo making notes while looking at a blueprint

 ASD Central

-A Facebook group for adults on the autism spectrum, by Autism Canada.
-A place to ask questions and get advice, it is not specific to employment but could still be a helpful resources for clients navigating work or education decisions.
+A Facebook group for adults on the autism spectrum to ask questions and get advice, by Autism Canada.
+It is not specific to employment but could still be a helpful resources for clients navigating work or education decisions.

 Autism Alliance of Canada

 The Autism Alliance of Canada facilitates dialogue, advances research, and works with governments to develop and implement a National Autism Strategy.
-It hosts the annual Canadian Autism Leadership Summit; partners with Inclusion Canada to deliver the Ready, Willing and Able national employment initiative; a Language Guide; and an Autism Employment Scan – an environmental scan of government programs that support autistic people living in Canada with employment.
+It hosts the annual Canadian Autism Leadership Summit; partners with Inclusion Canada to deliver the Ready, Willing and Able national employment initiative; and offers a Language Guide.

 Autism and Neurodiversity in the Workplace (Centre for Interdisciplinary Research and Collaboration in Autism)